About us

 In partnership with the National Physical Laboratory and the University of Strathclyde, we support PhD students in their research into the realm of quantum mechanics and chemistry in biological processes.

-The Leverhulme QB-DTC is led by Johnjoe McFadden (Director), Professor of Molecular Genetics, and Jim Al-Khalili (Co-Director), Professor of Physics.
+The Leverhulme QB-DTC was led by Johnjoe McFadden (Director), Professor of Molecular Genetics, and Jim Al-Khalili (Co-Director), Professor of Physics from 2018 to 2024.
 Both academics are at the forefront of this emerging field and co-wrote the first popular science book on the subject, Life on the Edge: The Coming of Age of Quantum Biology, which was published in 2014.

 Professor Johnjoe McFadden